-It is worth noting use of sustained-release opioids for treatment of acute pain in inpatients in Victoria, New South Wales, Western Australian and Queensland was nearly three-fold that of South Australia, with more than 70% of respondents reporting sustained-release opioids as standard treatment compared to 20%.
+In this study, it is worth noting that reported use of sustained-release opioids for treatment of acute pain in inpatients in Victoria, New South Wales, Western Australian and Queensland was nearly three-fold that of South Australia.
+More than 70% of respondents nationally reported sustained-release opioids as standard treatment for inpatients (77%) compared to 20% in South Australia.
 Tasmania was the next lowest with 67% reported.
-At discharge a similar trend was present with South Australia reporting 10% use compared to 70% nationally, with Tasmania again the next lowest with 33%.
+At discharge, a similar trend was present with South Australia reporting only 10% use compared to 70% nationally.
+Tasmania was again the next lowest with 33% use at discharge.
 In contrast, use of immediate-release opioids for inpatients and at discharge was consistent nationally.
-More analysis is required to assess the cause of these results, but anecdotal feedback indicates that South Australia's adoption of a state-wide formulary process may contribute.
-Defined after broad consultation the current South Australian Medicines Formulary does not list sustained-release opioids for acute pain (only for chronic pain not responsive to non-opioid analgesia) meaning they will not be supplied by the hospital pharmacy.
-The formulary also informs the development of all SA Health guidelines42.
-Given the risk of harm is considerably higher with sustained-release opioids compared to immediate-release opioids (24.5% versus

-3.5%) this formulary driven practice is of great interest43 and demonstrates the value of strong, collaborative governance processes.
+More analysis is required to assess the reason for these results, but anecdotal feedback indicates that South Australia's adoption of a state-wide formulary process and centralised governance function may contribute.
+Defined after broad consultation, the current South Australian Medicines Formulary does not list sustained-release opioids for acute pain (only for chronic pain not responsive to non-opioid analgesic) meaning they will not typically be supplied by the hospital pharmacy53.
+The formulary also informs the development of all SA Health guidelines which include a well adopted policy for the prescribing of opioids at discharge which advises against use of sustained-release opioids54.
+Given the risk of harm is considerably higher with sustained-release opioids compared to immediate-release opioids (24.5% versus 3.5%) this formulary driven practice is of great interest55 and demonstrates the value of strong, collaborative governance processes.